thingsboard/thingsboard.github.io/docs/iot-gateway/config/request.md

 </summary>

 Example listed below will connect to server on a localhost with 5000 port.
-Connector will use basic HTTP auth using username and password.
+Connector will use basic HTTP authorization using username and password.
 Then, connector will read data from a list of endpoints using urls from mapping section.
 See more info in a description below.

 {% highlight json %}